reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

 ### Init Mode

-Application Initialization defines participants and views (see [View the contract](#view-the-contract) later in the tutorial).
+Application Initialization defines participants and views (see [View the contract](#view-the-contract) later in the module).
 It also, optionally, overrides default compile options.
 Lines 2 and 3 below occur in the *Init* mode:

 ``` js
 export const main = Reach.App(() => {